taxprofiler/taxpasta/docs/index.md

 ## About

-Taxpasta aims to produced `standardise`d taxon tables from taxonomic profiles, facilitating easier comparison of output of different tools.
+Taxpasta aims to produce `standardised` taxon tables from taxonomic profiles, facilitating easier comparison of output of different tools.
 It can `merge` standardised profiles to generate per-tool multi-sample taxon tables, as well as generate `consensus` profiles across different tools.

 Taxpasta currently supports standardisation and generation of comparable taxonomic tables for: